Pleas / Plea Bargaining

 Lafler v.
 Cooper, 132 S. Ct.
 1376 (2012) — The United States Supreme Court issued two important decisions relating to inadequate assistance of counsel on March 12, 2012.
 In this case, the alleged offender was charged under Michigan law with assault with intent to murder, possession of a firearm by a felon, possession of a firearm in the commission of a felony, misdemeanor possession of marijuana, and for being a habitual offender.
 He was convicted on all counts and received a mandatory minimum sentence of 185 to 360 months’ imprisonment after rejecting numerous plea offers on the advice of his attorney, but the Supreme Court vacated the judgment of the Court of Appeals for the Sixth Circuit remanded the case for further proceedings.
 On the same day this opinion was issued, the Supreme Court also ruled in Missouri v.
 Frye, 132 S.Ct.
 1399 (2012) that the alleged offender pleaded guilty to felony charges of driving with a revoked license.
 The man’s attorney failed to inform him of two possible plea offers from the prosecutor, and the Supreme Court vacated the judgment of the judgment of the Missouri Court of Appeals and remanded the case for further proceedings.

 If you were arrested in Central Florida for a criminal offense, a plea agreement may allow you to receive a sentence that is much less severe than what could result from being convicted at trial.
-In order to do this, you will want to immediately contact Ashley M. Aulls, P.A. for dedicated legal counsel.
+In order to do this, you will want to immediately contact The Law Office of Ashley Aulls, P.A. for dedicated legal counsel.